August 9, 2025 (9mo ago) — last updated April 20, 2026 (1mo ago)

 Wrap-up and next steps

 Accurate measurements keep projects on schedule and protect profits.
 Break the roof into simple shapes, apply pitch multipliers, and add the right waste factor.
-If you want to skip ladder work and speed quoting, try an aerial measurement report and a roofing calculator to produce a complete materials list in minutes.
+If you want to skip ladder work and speed quoting, order an aerial measurement report and use a roofing calculator to produce a complete materials list in minutes.

 Q: What are the first steps to measure a roof for shingles?